JMAConsulting/sace/web/sites/default/files/civicrm/ext/mailchimpsync/docs/reference/api.md

 This sets the `sync_status` to `todo` for the given contact ID(s).
 It is used by the "Include in the next Mailchimp Sync" search task.

 Note that this works on all cache records for each contact ID given, i.e. across audiences/lists.
-It returns an 'affected' parameter, which is the numberof cache rows (not contacts) that were updated.
+It returns an 'affected' parameter, which is the number of cache rows (not contacts) that were updated.

 ### `contact_id` (int) | array of ints